Reader Success Story to the Big Island

 2 young girls by large blue Aloha sign

-We took advantage of the benefit of 4 upgraded boardings on the way home which was a total of $200.00 charged onto my card.
+We took advantage of the benefit of 4 upgraded boardings on the way home, which totaled $200.00 charged to my card.
 It was erased within a couple of days.
-We also each were able to use the $8.00 internet as the Southwest Business Performance card allows for 365 charges a year to be refunded.
+We were also each able to use the $8.00 internet, as the Southwest Business Performance card allows for 365 charges a year to be refunded.
 This completely took care of the $199.00 annual fee.
-This may be a card I hold onto for a bit as it does pay for itself.
+This may be a card I hold onto for a bit, as it does pay for itself.

 Something that I did not plan to do but ended up doing due to an unexpected expense while on vacation, was a travel purchase erase.
-I used my Capital One Venture X card (which also gives us TSA pre-check access) to erase around 1,000 worth of room charges at our resort.
+I used my card_name (which also gives us TSA pre-check access) to erase around 1,000 worth of room charges at our resort.
 This made me feel better about the unexpected expense although I was sad it wasn’t the BEST redemption.

 The cash value for our hotel plus airfare would have been $12,085.30.
 If you add up the annual fees that we paid we would have been out $553.00 BUT the benefits of these cards outweighed the annual fees, so I feel we paid less out of pocket!